cccbr/belfryprojects/content/docs/020-scoping-project/index.md

 *Figure 4: A new bell being cast by Meighs & Westleys*

- - If new bells are proposed, then how many, and of what weights?
+ - If new bells (Figure 4) are proposed, then how many, and of what weights?
  - Is augmentation really needed?
  - Will the outcome facilitate the attraction, training and retention of ringers?
  - Is there a need for a fourth ring of 10 bells within a few miles?